bxadam/se_project_react/README.md

 Currently, this app is built using Javascript, JSX, CSS and HTML.

-It uses React for the frontend and Node.js for the backend (which will be included at a later date).
+It uses React for the frontend and Node.js for the backend.

 #Sources